 Three data points dismantle this claim.
 First, deindustrialization affected every Rust Belt city, but cities with competitive political environments recovered faster and more completely than those with single-party governance — compare Pittsburgh (competitive) to Detroit (monopoly) (Trounstine, Political Monopolies in American Cities, University of Chicago Press, 2008).
 Second, white flight was a national phenomenon, but the fiscal consequences were worse in cities where political monopoly removed the incentive for efficient governance.
 Third, cities with political competition were better positioned to lobby for favorable federal treatment because their votes were in play.
 The external factors are real.
 The single-party response to them made everything worse.

-The question is not whether external factors contributed to urban decline.
-They did.
-The question is whether single-party governance made outcomes worse by removing electoral accountability.
-And the answer, supported by comparative analysis across cities with different political structures, is unambiguously yes (Trounstine, 2008).
+External factors did contribute to urban decline.
+The central question, however, is whether single-party governance worsened outcomes by removing electoral accountability.
+Comparative analysis across cities with different political structures shows that it did (Trounstine, 2008).

-Political competition does not solve all problems.
-But political monopoly removes the primary mechanism by which democratic governance self-corrects — the fear of losing power.
+While political competition does not solve all problems, political monopoly removes the primary mechanism by which democratic governance self-corrects — the fear of losing power.

 - A mayor who knows that 85% of the electorate will vote for any candidate with a (D) does not govern with the urgency of a mayor who faces genuine competition.